 Peru as a country I had very little problems travelling.
 I took the local buses, stayed at local houses/hotels where no english was spoken and flagged down taxis on the street.

 I was pickpocketed once on a bus by two women who took some cash out of my backpack when I wasnt looking.
 For the amount of buses I took I think this was a rare case.

 My advice is to be streetsmart, learn some spanish, and dress down.
 Dont wear flashy things and be wary of the people who approach you.
 Often I would ask others for help and found generally that Peruvians are very friendly and love talking to you, and most are happy to help.
 As for the men, the Latin culture is very different.
 Men would often hassle me for attention, but never did I feel in danger in Peru, it was just an annoyance.
 I had to get used to the catcalling and whistling and stares.
 I think as two girls travelling together this will probably be less for you, as their culture cannot understand why a female wants to travel the world without a boyfriend.

 As for the ayahuasca ceremonies - be very careful.
 When I drank back in 2012, it had not hit the 'big backpacker' scene yet.
 I knew local gringos who was able to recommend a reputable shaman.
 When I returned last year I was shocked to see every second person in Cusco claiming they are a shaman.
 You do not want to be drinking with anybody, and to be honest last year my friends warned me not to return to the jungle as there are many bad men there at the moment (calling themselves shamans) who are taking advantage of the masses of tourists wanting to drink Aya, and robbing them and sexually assulting them.

 So, please, be very careful who you drink with and follow your gut.

 Best of luck to you both.
-Peru is an amazing country. almost 4 years agoAnswered by Grace via WorldNomads.com
+Peru is an amazing country. over 4 years agoAnswered by Grace via WorldNomads.com